wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 2.1.7 - 2013/06/12 =
+* Feature: Search box dropdown now can show the full wide when search function is activated by a third party script.
+An example of this is when the search box is not loaded on page load but is activated by click on a button or element.
+* Tweak: Changed the search box drop down z index to 999999 so that it always overlays any other element on the page.

 = 2.1.6.2 - 2013/06/07 =
 * Feature: Added House keeping function to settings.
 Clean up on Deletion.
 Option - Choose if you ever delete this plugin it will completely remove all tables and data it created, leaving no trace it was ever here.